AWS S3 Encryption

 • does not retain the ID, ARN, and policies of the key.

-• can help control the rotation frequency esp. if the frequency required is less than a year.
+• can help control the rotation frequency esp. if the frequency required is less than 90 days.

-• is also a good solution for KMS keys that are not eligible for automatic key rotation, such as asymmetric keys, HMAC keys, keys in custom key stores, and keys with imported key material.
+• is also a good solution for KMS keys that are not eligible for automatic or on-demand key rotation, such as asymmetric keys, HMAC keys, and keys in custom key stores.

 • For manually rotated keys, data has to be re-encrypted depending on the application’s configuration.